0xpolarzero/echoes/README.md

 Lightweight page, used for rendering the 3D models on plateforms such as OpenSea ; made with Vite & Three.js.

-### `subgraph`
+### `subgraphs`

-Everything related to the subgraph, for indexing and querying contracts events on The Graph.
+Everything related to the subgraphs, for indexing and querying contracts events on The Graph (Ethereum Goerli, Polygon Mumbai, Arbitrum Goerli).

 ## Notes